jstowers/Angular2/README.md

 	a.
 Use glyphicon-menu-up and glyphicon-menu-down

 	b.
 To achieve vertical layout:
 		i.
-Wrap elements in a '<div>' with a small width of 20px ii.
+Wrap elements in a "<div>" with a small width of 20px ii.
 Use the following elements: '<i> <span> <i>'

 	c.
 Public API